anatula/aws-bootcamp-cruddur-2023/journal/week2.md

 [Honeycomb](https://www.honeycomb.io/) attach our flask application backend to Honeycomb UI and then you can analyze the app with honeycomb services.

 Some concepts:
 - Span: represent a single unit of work done to serve the request.
 Has a start time, duration.
-For example, a db query.
+For example, an http request, a db query.
 - Trace: composed of a spans (of time)
 - Instrumentation: code that sends the data that makes a trace